-We are a network of development, environment, human rights, women and farmers organisations, trade unions, social movements as well as research institutes.
+We are a network of development, environment, human rights, women’s and farmers’ organisations, trade unions, social movements and research institutes.

 We are committed to contribute to a new, democratically accountable trading system that advances economic justice, social well-being, gender equity and ecological sustainability, and that provides decent jobs and necessary goods and services for all people.

-The S2B Network notes that the ever expanding and deepening EU trade policy is based on undemocratic decision-making processes, which lack involvement of parliaments and citizens and favours the participation and interests of large businesses.
+The S2B network notes that the ever expanding and deepening EU trade policy is based on undemocratic decision-making processes, which lack the involvement of parliaments and citizens and favour the participation and interests of large businesses.

 As a result the EU trade policy promotes the interests and power of corporations in the global economy by providing new investor, intellectual property and other rights.
 It promotes the economic self-interest of a few global economic giants, often with devastating effects on local economies, particularly in developing countries.
-At the same time, it locks in neo-liberal policies of privatization and deregulation
+At the same time, it locks in neoliberal policies of privatisation and deregulation.

 Roll back the power and authority of the fora and agreements used to implement the EU’s corporate driven trade and investment agenda (WTO, TISA, TTIP, bilateral and regional trade agreements, EU internal trade-related policy, etc.);